Financial planning tools and services to put you on the path to the future you want

 While many investors are optimistic that the markets have done well after the huge test of a worldwide pandemic, retirement security remains a long-term worldwide challenge.

 If you are worried about your own retirement, know that you are not alone.
-It seems that the entire world population shares your woe.
+It seems that the entire world population shares your woe with the lingering impacts of inflation being at the top of the list of concerns.

 What to think about:Inflation is a significant risk to retirement security.
 If the cost of goods and services rises, you will need more savings to fund the difference.